oracle/pgql-lang/README.md

  - PGQL website: [http://pgql-lang.org/](http://pgql-lang.org/)
  - Latest specification: [http://pgql-lang.org/spec/1.1/](http://pgql-lang.org/spec/1.1/).

+## Master branch

 The 'master' branch of this reposistory contains a parser for PGQL with the following features:

  - Easy-to-understand IR: Given a query string, the parser returns an easy-to-understand intermedidate representation (IR) of the query as a set of Java objects
     - see [__GraphQuery.java__](graph-query-ir/src/main/java/oracle/pgql/lang/ir/GraphQuery.java))
- - Error messages: the parser has __state-of-the-art error message indication__, taking into account semantic information such as already-defined vertices and edges
+ - Error messages: the parser has __state-of-the-art static error message indication__, taking into account semantic information such as already-defined vertices and edges

-   Example:
+   Example 1:

    ```sql
    SELECT n.name, o.name